JordanGunn/pdal-mcp/README.md

 # pdal-mcp

 PDAL MCP is an open-source server that exposes common **PDAL** command-line utilities through the **Model Context Protocol (MCP)**.
-PDAL is a C++ library for reading and processing point‑cloud data such as LiDAR, analogous to GDAL for raster and vector data【213350811818443†L146-L162】.
-MCP standardises how AI agents call external tools via JSON‑RPC, emphasising secure, discoverable and context‑preserving operations【922541277255947†L51-L66】【922541277255947†L132-L152】.
+PDAL is a C++ library for reading and processing point-cloud data such as LiDAR, analogous to GDAL for raster and vector data【213350811818443†L146-L162】.
+MCP standardises how AI agents call external tools via JSON‑RPC, emphasising secure, discoverable and context-preserving operations【922541277255947†L51-L66】【922541277255947†L132-L152】.
 This project wraps PDAL’s CLI commands as MCP tools so AI assistants can inspect, translate and process point‑cloud data in a controlled environment.

 ## Features